 At the spot that is believed to be the closest to where the Holy of Holies was, the tour comes upon a tiny room, hardly more than a widening of the narrow corridor, where Orthodox Jewish women are busy praying.
 Further on, another chamber conjures images of a Roman marketplace: pillars remain in front of what might have been a storefront.

-Toward the end of the walk, the built walls end and natural bedrock replaces it, carved to match the masonry of the built walls.
+Toward the end of the walk, the built walls end and natural bedrock replaces them, carved to match the masonry of the built walls.
 This part of the tunnel served as as an aqueduct to move water to the temple, and the walls have been smoothed by the water.

 If you’re interested in a deeper (no pun intended) look at the history of the Temple Mount, and you’re not particularly claustrophobic (the tunnel gets pretty narrow in places), then this tour is certainly worth an hour and a quarter of your time.